Stimulus Check Latest: Track Your Economic Relief Payment From The IRS

 Why Do We Need Stimulus Checks?

 The economy shrank by 3.5 percent in 2020, the largest single-year decline since the end of World War II.
-Approximately 684,000 people initially applied for unemployment insurance last week.
+Approximately 684,000 people initially applied for unemployment insurance in the third week of March.
 That is almost 100,000 fewer claims than the prior week and the lowest number since the start of the pandemic.
 (Weekly unemployment figures remain historically high; a typical pre-pandemic week saw about 250,000 new unemployment applications.)
 An additional 241,000 sought Pandemic Unemployment Assistance.

 Approximately 18.2 million people were receiving unemployment benefits of one kind or another as of the end of February.
 That’s roughly one out of every nine workers.
 While the official unemployment rate is 6.2 percent, the actual rate is probably closer to 10 percent, given all the people who have dropped out of the labor force.
 On the bright side, employers added another 379,000 jobs last month.

 Three different vaccines are available to the public, since the Food & Drug Administration authorized Johnson & Johnson’s one-shot vaccine.
 The President recently stated that the country will have enough doses to vaccinate all Americans by May.
 Actually putting needles in arms will likely take longer, though many states have lowered the necessary age to qualify.
 Mask-wearing and a general lack of normalcy could continue into 2022.
-Currently, domestic COVID cases exceed 30 million, while deaths are approaching 547,000.MORE NEWS: IRS Tax Filing Deadline To Be Pushed Back To May 17
+Currently, domestic COVID cases exceed 30 million, while deaths have surpassed 550,000.MORE NEWS: Third Stimulus Check: Additional Benefits In The Economic Relief Package

 Originally published on Monday, March 22 @ 4:00 p.m.
 ET.